Testing Independence of Infinite Dimensional Random Elements: A Sup-norm Approach: Introduction

-Almost a decade ago, \cite{Russell2013} (see also \cite{Russell2018} and \cite{Russell2021}) studied the distance covariance, which is proposed by \cite{Szekely2007} for finite dimensional random vectors, in a certain metric spaces.
+Almost a decade ago, \cite{Russell2013} (see also \cite{Russell2018} and \cite{Russell2021}) studied the distance covariance, which is proposed by \cite{Szekely2007} for finite dimensional random vectors, in a certain metric space.
 However, \cite{Russell2013} did not study the corresponding testing of hypothesis problems based on the proposed measure.
 Before the aforesaid work, \cite{Juan2006} studied the random projection based goodness of fit test and two sample tests for the infinite dimensional element, which can be applied on the test for independence of the infinite dimensional random elements as well.
 During the almost same period, \cite{Gretton2007} proposed a new methodology based on the Hilbert-Schmidt independence criterion (HSIC) for testing independence of two finite dimensional random vectors, and it can too be applied for the Hilbert space valued random elements.
-However, none of these articles used the density functions of the random variables obtained by the certain projections of the random elements lying in infinite dimensional space.
-This article proposes a methodology for testing the independence of random elements defined in infinite dimensional space based on the probability density functions of projections of said random elements.
+However, none of these articles used the density functions of the random variables obtained by the projections of the random elements lying in an infinite dimensional space.
+This article proposes a methodology for testing the independence of random elements defined in an infinite dimensional space, specifically a real separable Hilbert space, based on the probability density functions of projections of said random elements.